My name is Jenni Donato.

 We look ‘normal’ again.
 We’re not of course, and I’m proud not to be.
 But our new ‘normal’ is - for now - going great.

-We have met some amazing people along our journey and our story has made us who we are today.
 As a family we are closer, we love harder and I wouldn’t change a thing.

 How do you want your story to go?